What Is GST?

 Taxes form an integral part of a nation’s economy.
 Without taxes, it would be impossible for a country to function, take up infrastructure development projects, or finance public sector operations.
 Like Income Tax, taxpayers also pay tax on goods and services that they consume.
 In India, economists replaced the previous tax-on-tax system with an improved regime known as GST.
 Keep reading to know more.

-The Goods and Service Tax is a type of indirect tax introduced to make India a single unified common market.
-The GST Act was passed by the Indian parliament on 29th March 2017, and it came into effect on 1st July 2017.
-GST is a single domestic tax on the supply of goods and services from manufacturers to consumers.
+The full form of GST is Goods and Services Tax.
+It is a type of indirect tax introduced to create a unified market across India.
+The GST Act was passed by the Indian Parliament on 29th March 2017 and came into effect on 1st July 2017.
+It replaces multiple indirect taxes with a single domestic tax on goods and services, from manufacturers to consumers.
+To manage GST payments efficiently, businesses and individuals can also open bank account online.

 Objectives of GST